 - Polymenorrhoea and

 This is painful menstruation.
 Two main types are described, namely spasmodic (also known as primary or essential) dysmenorrhoea and congestive dysmenorrhoea.

-Treatment: sometimes improvement in the individuals outlook, removal of contributory factors such as general ill-health and malnutrtion and encouragement of the individual to indulge in physical exercises may greatly help.
+Treatment: sometimes improvement in the individual's outlook, removal of contributory factors such as general ill-health and malnutrtion and encouragement of the individual to indulge in physical exercises may greatly help.
 If these fail, analgesics which are not likely to cause addiction may be given to allay pain.
 Suppression of ovulation with hormone preparations abolishes the pain of spasmodic dysmenorrhoea.
 This is because spasmodic dysmenorrhoea is usually associated with ovular menstruation.
-The hormone must be given from the 5th day to the 14th day of a 28 day menstrual cycle, if it is to be effective.
-Cervical dilation under anaesthesia is occasionally helpful .
+The hormone must be given from the 5th day to the 14th day of a 28-day menstrual cycle if it is to be effective.
+Cervical dilation under anesthesia is occasionally helpful.
 Finally, the individual may be advised to get married and have a baby.
-This last procedure sometimes brings about a permanent cure of spasmodic dysmenorrhoea."menstrual cramps and menstrual blood"
+This last procedure sometimes brings about a permanent cure of spasmodic dysmenorrhoea." menstrual cramps and menstrual blood"

 Treatment: Treatment of the underlying pelvic pathology or correction of the underlying environmental or psychological factors is the best method of approach to congestive dysmenorrhoea.

 Oligomenorrhoea and Amenorrhoea